oligriffiths/oligriffiths.github.io/_posts/namespacing-in-PHP-and-how-we-broke-it.md

 There are several problems with these standards:

-The fact that a second standard (PSR-4) was even needed, clearly indicates that the PSR-0 standard was not thought through well enough
+The fact that a second standard (PSR-4) was even needed, clearly indicates that the PSR-0 standard was not thought through well enough.

 Both standards are about autoloading, yet force a specific naming convention in order to achieve autoloading.
 This is both misleading, and harmful to developers.
 Sure, defining and autoloading standard, that has specific naming conventions may seem like a good thing, however it paves the way for one single autoloading standard to rule them all!
 (Until that standard get’s re-thought and replaced, **cough** PSR-4).

 A much better idea would have been to define an autoloading standard that allows naming standard specific rules to be registered against it, separating autoloading from naming standard.